openvlc/OpenVLC/OpenVLC_VL_IR/README.md

 ## Citation

-If you use the modulation scheme implemented here for your research, please cite "D. Frometa Fonseca, M. Sarmad Mir, B. Genovés Guzmán, and  D. Giustiniano, "Visible Light or Infrared?
-Modulating LiFi for Dual Operation in the Visible and Infrared Spectra", 18th Wireless On-demand Network systems and Services Conference (WONS) 2023."
+If you use the modulation scheme implemented here for your research, please cite:
+* D. F. Fonseca, M. S. Mir, B. G. Guzman, and D. Giustiniano, “Visible light or infrared?
+Modulating LiFi for dual operation in the visible and infrared spectra,” in Proc.
+18th Wireless On-Demand Network Systems and Services Conference (WONS), Madonna di
+Ca-mpiglio, Italy, 2023, pp. 47-50, doi: 10.23919/WONS57325.2023.10061923.
+* D. F. Fonseca, M. S. Mir, S. I. de Frutos, B. G. Guzman, D. Giustiniano, “Modulating LiFi for dual operation in the visible and infrared spectra,” in Computer Communications, Vol. 216, 2024, Pages 251-259, ISSN 0140-3664, doi:10.1016/j.comcom.2024.01.005.